najlabintnajeeb/Analog-Bandgap-Design/Labs/Labs.md

 Objective:

-To understand and simulate the Complementary to Absolute Temperature (CTAT) voltage generation circuit as part of the Vizier sub-circuits.
+To understand and simulate the Complementary to Absolute Temperature (CTAT) voltage generation circuit as part of the voltage reference sub-circuits.
 CTAT voltage decreases with increasing temperature and is essential for designing PTAT (Proportional to Absolute Temperature) circuits in analog ICs.

 CTAT voltage can be generated using:

-Diode (less preferred in modern semiconductor design) BJT in diode-connected mode (preferred approach)
+-- Diode (less preferred in modern semiconductor design)

+-- BJT in diode-connected mode (preferred approach)

 In this lab, a BJT-based CTAT circuit is used.

 circuit diagram with expected waveforms:
 <br>